Secure CheckoutPersonal information is secured with SSL technology.

 - Hardcover ISBN:

-Senior Lecturer of Geothermal Engineering, Department of Engineering Science, The University of Auckland, New Zealand
+Associate Professor (Geothermal Engineering) Geothermal PGCert Programme Director Department of Engineering Science, The University of Auckland, Private Bag 92019, Auckland New Zealand

 Katie has been a Geothermal Reservoir Engineer at Contact Energy Ltd. in Taupo, New Zealand, since 2010.
 She is also currently completing a PhD in geothermal well testing at the University of Auckland and holds a prestigious New Zealand scholarship, the Todd Foundation Postgraduate Scholarship in Energy Research.
 Ms. McLean’s work has included geothermal exploration, well and reservoir characterisation, well test analysis and numerical modelling.
 In the field of geothermal reservoir engineering, McLean has published 8 journal articles and conference proceedings.
 She has a Bachelor of Engineering and Bachelor of Science (Geology) degrees from the Australian National University, and a Postgraduate Certificate in Geothermal Energy Technology from the Geothermal Institute, at the University of Auckland.
 Prior to moving to New Zealand, McLean worked for four years as a Project Geologist in diamond and gold exploration in Canada’s Northwest Territories.